Gershom Gorenberg: Early life and education

 Gorenberg was born in St. Louis, and grew up in California.
 In 1977, he traveled to Israel to study, and ultimately decided to immigrate to the country, becoming an American-Israeli dual citizen.

-Gorenberg graduated from the University of California at Santa Cruz, and earned his MA in education from the Hebrew University of Jerusalem.
+Gorenberg graduated from the University of California, Santa Cruz, and earned his MA in education from the Hebrew University of Jerusalem.
 He lives in Jerusalem, with his wife, journalist Myra Noveck, and three children.

 Career

 For many years, Gorenberg served as an associate editor of The Jerusalem Report, an Israeli bi-weekly news magazine.
 In 1996, he edited a selected collection of Jerusalem Report essays published under the title "Seventy Facets: A Commentary on the Torah from the Pages of The Jerusalem Report."
 He contributed to the magazine's biography of Yitzhak Rabin, Shalom, Friend: The Life and Legacy of Yitzhak Rabin, which won the National Jewish Book Award for non-fiction.
-Gorenberg is now a senior correspondent for The American Prospect.
+Gorenberg is now a senior correspondent forThe American Prospect.

 As an author, Gorenberg is best known for The Accidental Empire: Israel and the Birth of the Settlements, 1967–1977 (2006), a study of the origins of Israeli settlements in the Israeli-occupied territories following the 1967 Six-Day War.
 The End of Days: Fundamentalism and the Struggle for the Temple Mount was published in 2000.
 In The Unmaking of Israel (2011), Gorenberg decries the settler movement and argues that government support for the Haredi undermines Israeli democracy.

 Gorenberg has contributed features and commentary on politics, religion, and aspects of Israeli-American relations to newspapers including The New York Times, Los Angeles Times, and The Washington Post.

 Gorenberg blogs at South Jerusalem, together with Haim Watzman.
-He is a frequent guest on BloggingHeads.tv, particularly in discussions related to Israel.
+He was a frequent guest on Bloggingheads.tv, particularly in discussions related to Israel.
 Gorenberg was an associate of the now-closed Center for Millennial Studies at Boston University.